 IGERT trainee Andrew Zipkin, working with archaeologist, Alison Brooks, geochemist John Hanchar (Memorial Univ. of Newfoundland), CASHP post-doctoral researcher Mark Grabowski and others developed protocols...
 More »

-I am an evolutionary anthropologist and Middle Stone Age archaeologist with broad research interests in archaeological geochemistry, remote sensing and GIS, experimental archaeology, the origins of behavioral modernity, and the history of anthropology.
-My dissertation project focuses on understanding how ancient humans interacted with the landscape to acquire, modify, and use ochre (ferruginous mineral pigments).
+I am an archaeologist with broad research interests in archaeological geochemistry, remote sensing and GIS, experimental archaeology, the origins of behavioral modernity, and the history of anthropology.
+My dissertation project focuses on understanding how ancient humans interacted with the landscape to acquire, modify, and use ochre (mineral pigments).
 I am pursuing this investigation through laboratory research in association with the University of Missouri Research Reactor and Memorial University of Newfoundland and through field work as a member of the Olorgesailie Middle Stone Age Project and the Malawi Earlier-Middle Stone Age Project (MEMSAP).
+I also conduct independent research in the Kafue Flats region of Zambia.